Druzai/Bot_Mc_discord/README.md

 ## Run

 **Important!
-If you running Minecraft server between versions `1.7.2` and `1.18` to avoid critical security vulnerability `Log4Shell` do instructions stated in this [article](https://www.minecraft.net/en-us/article/important-message--security-vulnerability-java-edition)!**
+If you're running Minecraft server between versions `1.7.2` and `1.18` to avoid critical security vulnerability `Log4Shell` do instructions stated in this [article](https://www.minecraft.net/en-us/article/important-message--security-vulnerability-java-edition)!**